Talita worldwide

 Philippines

-In the Philippines, the need for help among children and adolescents exploited in prostitution is enormous.
-They are almost always street children and there is rarely a relative or other person who cares for them.
-In 2021, Talita started working on the island of Cebu to help children exploited in the sex trade.
+In the Philippines, there is an enormous need for help among children and young people who are exploited in prostitution.
+They are almost always street children, and rarely do they have a relative or anyone else who cares for them.
+In 2021, Talita launched a project on the island of Cebu with the aim of helping children exploited in the sex trade.

-Since then, our colleagues run Talita centers that focus on providing shelter, food, education and rehabilitation to children and adolescents.
-The goal in the future, when resources are available, is to open a shelter with Talita's rehabilitation program, but already now 10-15 children receive comprehensive support every year at the center and in addition to that we reach about 80 children in our outreach activities.
+Since then, our colleagues have been running Talita centers that focus on providing shelter, food, education, and rehabilitation to children and adolescents.
+The goal is to open a safe house with Talita’s rehabilitation program in the future, when resources are available, but already now, 10–15 children receive comprehensive support each year at the center, and in addition, we reach about 80 children through preventive efforts in our outreach work.